Glyphosate in food

 Read the 2015/16 FRSP report [PDF, 447 KB]

-The Food and Agriculture Organization/World Health Organization joint meeting on pesticide residues (JMPR) reviewed glyphosate's toxicity and dietary risk in detail in 2004.
+In 2004 the Food and Agriculture Organization/World Health Organization joint meeting on pesticide residues (JMPR) reviewed glyphosate's toxicity and dietary risk in detail in 2004.
 They concluded that glyphosate is of very low toxicity.

 They reviewed glyphosate again in 2016 and included findings of a 2015 International Agency for Research on Cancer report.
 They concluded that the health risk to consumers from dietary exposure is very low.